Salesforce · AI & Data Cloud Negotiations

 6

+Monitor usage from day one.
 Set up internal tracking of AI/Data usage immediately.
 Treat it like a utility meter.
-This data is essential for renegotiation — if only 50% of capacity is used, you have a case for reduction.
+This data is essential for renegotiation.
+If only 50% of capacity is used, you have a case for reduction.

 7

+Explore alternatives as leverage.
 Emerging competitors and open-source options for AI/data platforms can serve as pricing benchmarks.
-Even if less integrated, their pricing is a yardstick — credibly signalling you have options drives better Salesforce terms.
+Even if less integrated, their pricing is a yardstick.
+Credibly signalling you have options drives better Salesforce terms.

 8

+Bundle negotiations with renewals.
 Salesforce is more generous with AI deals as part of a larger renewal or expansion.
-Use your full account picture: "We'll renew core for 3 years, but include AI Cloud at X% discount with ability to drop after year 1."
+Use your full account picture: "We will renew core for 3 years, but include AI Cloud at X% discount with ability to drop after year 1."

 9

+Keep legal involved.
 AI services often include unique clauses about data usage, IP, and model training.
-Ensure legal reviews these terms — negotiate data provisions alongside price so you don't agree to something problematic while focused on cost.
+Ensure legal reviews these terms.
+Negotiate data provisions alongside price so you do not agree to something problematic while focused on cost.

 10